Cocos Island

-Cocos Island (Isla del Coco) is an island in the Pacific Ocean administered by Costa Rica, approximately 550 km southwest of the Costa Rican mainland.
-It constitutes the 11th of the 13 districts of Puntarenas Canton of the Province of Puntarenas.
-With an area of approximately 23.85 km2, the island is more or less rectangular in shape.
-It is the southernmost point of geopolitical North America if non-continental islands are included.
+Cocos Island (Isla del Coco) is a volcanic island in the Pacific Ocean administered by Costa Rica, approximately 550 km southwest of the Costa Rican mainland.
+It constitutes the 11th of the 15 districts of Puntarenas Canton of the Province of Puntarenas.
+With an area of approximately 23.85 km2, the island is roughly rectangular in shape.
+It is the southernmost point of geopolitical North America if non-continental islands are included, and the only landmass above water on the Cocos tectonic plate.

 The entirety of Cocos Island has been designated a Costa Rican National Park since 1978, and has no permanent inhabitants other than Costa Rican park rangers.
+While previously being portrayed as the largest uninhabited island within the tropics, this has been labeled a false claim, as the island of Fernandina in the Galapagos archipelago is also uninhabited and far larger in area.
 Surrounded by deep waters with counter-currents, Cocos Island is admired by scuba divers for its populations of hammerhead sharks, rays, dolphins and other large marine species.
 The wet climate and oceanic qualities give Cocos an ecological character that is not shared with either the Galápagos Archipelago or any of the other islands (for example, Malpelo, Gorgona or Coiba) in the eastern Pacific Ocean.
 Because of the unique ecology of the island and its surrounding waters, Cocos Island National Park became a UNESCO World Heritage Site in 1997.
 The island can only be reached by sea, which usually takes 36 to 48 hours.